nuejs/nue/packages/nuejs.org/docs/content-tags.md

 ### Styled button

 You can include a class name to style the button differently, using a nested body to define the button label.
-In this example

-, `.secondary` indicates a secondary button style, and the button label is provided as nested content:
+In this example, `.secondary` indicates a secondary button style, and the button label is provided as nested content:

 ```md
 [button.secondary href="/docs/"]